Film and TV drama

 At school or college:

 If you want to go to university, take A-levels or Highers in a combination that includes art, art and design (photography) and physics.
-Or you might want to take a Level 3 BTEC National Extended Diploma in Creative Digital Media Production.
+Or you might want to take a Level 3 vocational qualification.
+Have a look at what your local college offers in relevant subjects such as

 • OCR Technical Diploma in Digital Media (Moving Image and Audio Production)